 In 1973 Stepping Stone residential program was created as an alternative to the state’s expensive and restrictive institutions.
-Our residential program started with a single home and has now grown into eleven residential options that provide services to people with a wide variety of skill levels and support needs.
+Our residential program started with a single home and has now grown into sixteen 24-hour homes and one multi-unit apartment complex, Midstep.
 We continue to be committed to providing opportunities and options which make it possible for residents to live in environments which represent the least restrictive option possible, thereby affording the greatest degree of personal freedoms for each individual.
 As always we emphasize health, safety, and privacy, and reinforce attitudes of personal and community responsibility and participation.

 Southern Oregon Aspire was originally formed as SPARC Enterprises and was incorporated in 1975.
 The organization was directed then and still is by an all-volunteer Board of Directors representing a cross section of the county.
 As an alternative to state institutionalization, SPARC Enterprises was committed to providing goal-oriented services which facilitated the growth and development of each individual with intellectual and developmental disabilities.
 The training program was designed to stimulate each individual’s mental, social, emotional and physical development with the vocational orientation provided by the work training facilities.